Temperature evolution of polaron dynamics and Jahn-Teller distortion modes in strongly correlated La$_{0.67}$Ca$_{0.33}$MnO$_{3}$ manganite film: EXPERIMENTAL PROCEDURES

+At room temperature, the film has orthorhombic unit cell with P$_{nma}$ (No. 62) space group symmetry as shown in Fig.~\ref{LCMO}\cite{Blasco,Qiyun}.
+Lattice parameters are as given

+This structure as shown in Fig.~\ref{Octahedra2} could also be visualised in terms of distorted MnO$_{6}$ octahedral unit as building blocks which essentially dictates the transport and magnetic properties of the system.

-It has two different oxygen sites labelled as O1 and O2.
-In MnO$_{6}$ octahedral unit, four oxygen atoms forming the square in the horizontal plane are of one kind (O1 site) whereas one above and one below this square plane is of the second kind (O2 site).
-This octahedral unit plays an important role in the course of phase transition and in the determination of other electronic and transport properties of this class of materials.
-The substrate NGO also has orthorhombic crystal structure with lattice parameters very close to the manganite film.
-The lattice parameters are given as\cite{Schmidbauer}
+In this distorted perovskite structure, one can notice two different oxygen sites labelled as O1 and O2.
+In MnO$_{6}$ octahedral unit, four oxygen atoms forming the square in the horizontal plane are of one kind (O2 site) whereas one above and one below this square plane is of the second kind (O1 site).
+Additionally, the Mn-O bond length and Mn-O-Mn bond angle for both sites are slightly different.
+LCMO undergoes through a structural phase transition which is accompanied by electronic and magnetic phase transition discussed in later sections.
+Low temperature LCMO systems have ideal perovskite cubic structure ($\tau\approx1$)\ref{Eq1} as shown in Fig.~\ref{LCMOlowtemperature} with P$_{m\bar{3}m}$ (No. 221) space group symmetry and the structural parameters are as follows.\cite{Kolat,Atalay,JinChen}

+We notice that in ideal perovskite phase, all oxygen sites are identical and Mn-O bond length is slightly smaller as depicted in Fig.~\ref{octalow} showing undistorted MnO$_{6}$ octahedral chain.
+This greatly affects the orbital overlap between atoms and thereby the strength of spin exchange correlation between Mn ions.
+The extent of distortion in ABO$_{3}$ perovskite structure is estimated with the Goldsmidt tolerence factor $\tau$, given by\cite{goldschmidt}